isobelfc/eng84_linux_commands/README.md

     - it does not change the original file, but can be saved to a new file
   - `wc` counts the number of lines, words, and characters in a file
     - output is in the format `lines words characters filename`
-- what is pipping and redirection (hint > indicates to the command line)
+- what is piping and redirection (hint > indicates to the command line)
+  - output is usually printed in the command line
+  - `>` indicates that we want to save the output to a file, rather than printing it
+  - if the file already exists, its contents will be overwritten
+  - `>>` appends the new content, rather than overwriting
+  - `|` sends data from one program to another
+  - e.g. `ls | head -2` will return the first two files in the directory
+  - we can pipe any number of commands together
-- what is STDIN standard input and output
+- what is standard input and output
   - `stdin` is standard input stream, which accepts text as input
   - `stdout` is standard output stream, which delivers text to the shell